tamucc-comp-bio/how_to/install_wsl_ubuntu.md

 ---

-You can install everything you need to run Windows Subsystem for Linux (WSL) by entering one command in an administrator PowerShell or Windows Command Prompt and then restarting your machine.
+You can install everything you need to run Windows Subsystem for Linux (WSL) by completing steps 1-3.

 ## Step 1.
 Open Administrator/Elevated PowerShell Window